alemar11/ios-watchos-tvos-macos-resources/README.md

 * [EventBlankApp](https://github.com/icanzilb/EventBlankApp) - A free open source iOS app for events or conferences.
 * [FileExplorer](https://github.com/augustyniak/FileExplorer) - FileExplorer is a powerful iOS file browser that allows its users to choose and remove files and/or directories.
 * [Files](https://github.com/JohnSundell/Files) - A nicer way to handle files & folders in Swift.
+* [flappy-fly-bird](https://github.com/jVirus/flappy-fly-bird) - Flappy Fly-Bird is an iOS/SpriteKit game written using the latest verion of Swift programming language and GameplayKit.
 * [furni-ios](https://github.com/twitterdev/furni-ios) - Furni for iOS is a furniture store demo app presented at the Twitter Flight conference on October 21st, 2015, showing the power of the Fabric platform.
 * [Giovanni](https://github.com/gabrieloc/GIOVANNI) - A Gameboy Emulator for the Apple Watch. ⌚️
 * [GitHawk](https://github.com/GitHawkApp/GitHawk) - A GitHub project manager app for iOS.